xdwang0726/ICL_LL/README.md

 # Investigating the Learning Behaviour of In-context Learning:  A Comparison with Supervised Learning
 This repository contains the implementations of our paper at ECAI 2023: "Investigating the Learning Behaviour of In-context Learning:  A Comparison with Supervised Learning".
+If you have any questions, feel free to contact us at: xwang842@uwo.ca

 # Installing dependencies
 ```